-Soil stabilization is key to maintaining the integrity of slope and the project site integrity.
-By increasing the stability of the soil, you can increase your useable space on any project site, helps prevent unnecessary erosion and runoff, makes the site safer for the occupants, visitors and maintenance crews, as well as improves the aesthetics of the site.
+Soil stabilization is key to maintaining the integrity of slope and the project site stability.
+By stabilizing a slope with a segmental retaining wall (SRW), you can increase your useable space on any project site, prevent unnecessary erosion and runoff, and make the site safer for the occupants, visitors and maintenance crews.
+Slope stabilization also improves the aesthetics of the site.

 Increases Useable Land